SmartMeshFoundation/Photon/docs/mobie.md

 5026|ErrInvalidSettleTimeout|The timeout value submitted by the user is less than the minimum settle timeout value.
 6000|transport type error|Unknown transport layer errors.
-6001|ErrSubScribeNeighbor|Subscriber online information error
+6001|ErrSubScribeNeighbor|Subscriber online information error 9999|ErrUnknown|Unknown error, the code should be incomplete, the error classification is not detailed enough
 ## Query interface
 ### Query the account address of the running photon node
 func (a *API) Address() (addr string)